A basic chia pudding recipe – try a new flavor for every day of the week!

 You simply stir everything together and refrigerate until thick.

 No fancy cooking gadgets, no whisking on the stovetop, and no baking required.

 I’ve posted the base recipe below, along with some of my favorite flavor variations, each of which can be prepared in under 5 minutes.

 The resulting pudding is deliciously thick and creamy, with so many health benefits!
 It can be vegan, gluten free, raw, paleo, low calorie, low carb, and keto friendly… and you can eat chia pudding for breakfast or a healthy dessert.

-You Might Also Like: 19 Keto Dessert Recipes (Vegan)
+You Might Also Like: Keto Cheesecake – 5 Ingredients

 Why You Should Try Chia Pudding

 1. High in fiber, protein, and calcium